Michael-Reefe/Loki.jl/README.md

 default = "Voigt"
 ```

-The [profiles] dictionary gives the master reference for while profiles to use for each line in the fit.
+The [profiles] dictionary gives the master reference for which profiles to use for each line in the fit.
 The "default" keyword provides the default profile used for all lines.
 The available profiles are "Gaussian", "Lorentzian", "Voigt", or "GaussHermite".
 Individual lines may have unique provides that override the default profile by adding additional keys that have the same name as the keys in the [lines] dictionary.

 ```toml
 [acomps]
 NeVI_7652 = ["Voigt"]
 ```

 The [acomps] dictionary acts similarly to the [profiles] dictionary, but for the additional line components specified by `n_acomps.` In other words, this is the location where you actually specify which lines, if any, should have additional profiles, and what types of profiles they should be.
 In the example above, the [Ne VI] λ7.652 line is given one additional Voigt profile.
-This means that, in total, this line will be fit with two Voigt profiles.
+This means that, in total, this line will be fit with two Voigt profiles (assuming any testing for additional components is successful for a given fit, or one is not doing component testing).
 You will notice that the entries here are lists of strings, meaning one can add an arbitrary number of additional profiles to each line.
 However, there is an upper limit on the number of additional profiles given by `n_acomps.`

 **Advanced Usage:**